 Effective design, management, and operation of the road system are critical to mobility and quality of life.
 King County strives to make efficient use of the existing infrastructure, serve the broad needs of users, address safety issues, and design facilities that are appropriate for the surrounding communities.
 King County has a structural funding deficit that continues to severely impact the county's ability to provide basic preservation and maintenance of its aging and declining road system.
 Therefore, as revenue available to manage the road system fluctuates, so will the county's ability to maintain and preserve its roads and bridges.
 If sufficient revenue is not available to sustain the road system, then infrastructure may be downgraded or closed.
-The county's focus then will remain on those priorities in the Strategic Plan for Road Services (SPRS) to guide these critical decisions.
-SPRS also prioritizes funding of services and projects, including both the type of activities and the location of investments.
-The SPRS lays out the priority for the Road Services Division (RSD) funding decisions in the following order:
+The county's focus ((then)) will remain on ((those)) the priorities in the Strategic Plan for Road Services (((SPRS))) to guide these critical decisions. ((SPRS)) The Strategic Plan for Road Services also prioritizes funding of services and projects, including both the type of activities and the location of investments.

-- 1. Regulatory compliance;

-- 2. Safety, narrowly defined as actions to address immediate operational hazards and projects to improve identified collision locations;

-- 3. Maintenance and preservation of existing facilities;

-- 4. Mobility improvements; and

-- 5. Capacity improvements.
+The ((SPRS)) Strategic Plan for Road Services lays out the priority for the Road Services Division (((RSD))) funding decisions in the following order:

+- 1. ((Regulatory compliance; - 2.
+Safety, narrowly defined as actions to address immediate operational hazards and projects to improve identified collision locations: - 3.
+Maintenance and preservation of existing facilities; - 4.
+Mobility improvements; and - 5.
+Capacity improvements.)) - 1.
+Prevent and respond to immediate operational life safety and property damage hazards. - 2.
+Meet regulatory requirements and standards in cooperation with regulatory agencies. - 3.
+Preserve the existing roadway facilities network. - 4.
+Enhance mobility (movement of people and goods) by facilitating more efficient use of the existing road system. - 5.
+Address roadway capacity when necessary to support growth targets in the urban area.

-Based on the SPRS, King County has implemented a graduated service level framework.
+Based on the ((SPRS)) Strategic Plan for Road Services, King County has implemented a graduated service level framework.
 Priority will be given to keep the most vital components of the road system operational for users.
 This approach guides service provision under limited funding scenarios and also helps direct investments toward the most critical needs when additional resources are available.
-Performance measurement and reporting is also an important aspect of SPRS and a critical tool in managing the county's road system.
+Performance measurement and reporting is also an important aspect of ((SPRS)) the Strategic Plan for Road Services and a critical tool in managing the county's road system.

-To improve efficiency and productivity, starting in 2013, King County will be implementing a data driven asset management approach that, combined with the policy direction in this Comprehensive Plan and the Strategic Plan for Road Services, will guide investment choices over the next biennium and beyond.
+To improve efficiency and productivity, ((starting in 2013, King County will be implementing)) King County has implemented and continues to enhance and refine a data driven asset management approach that, combined with the policy direction in this Comprehensive Plan and the Strategic Plan for Road Services, will guide investment choices over the next biennium and beyond.

-RSD's Capital Improvement Program (CIP) and Financial Plan must be consistent with this Comprehensive Plan and consider the current performance of the transportation system, concurrency needs of planned developments, priority projects, phased implementation of improvements, and other related factors.
+((RSD)) Road Services Division's Capital Improvement Program (((CIP))) and Financial Plan must be consistent with this Comprehensive Plan and consider the current performance of the transportation system, concurrency needs of planned developments, priority projects, phased implementation of improvements, and other related factors.
 Revenues from a range of sources, including grants and Mitigation Payment System fees, are programmed to appropriate projects.